somsagar07/FailureShiftRL/README.md

 # Failures Are Fated, But Can Be Faded

-As models become more competent across various domains, our understanding of their capabilities and limitations becomes increasingly murky.
+<p align="justify">As models become more competent across various domains, our understanding of their capabilities and limitations becomes increasingly murky.
 Blindly mitigating failures often leads to even more failures.
 We introduce a reinforcement learning (RL) based framework to characterize the failure landscape of the model in question and use this information to improve the model further.
 We also tested this framework across different settings, including image **classification**, text-to-image **generation**, and text **summarization**.
-Our results show that our framework can effectively be used to identify the model's strengths and weaknesses and provide a roadmap for further improving the model's performance.
+Our results show that our framework can effectively be used to identify the model's strengths and weaknesses and provide a roadmap for further improving the model's performance.</p>

 ![alt text](<./assets/image 1.jpg>)
-Our framework for failure discovery and mitigation involves three steps: Discover, Summarize, and Restructure.
+<p align="justify">Our framework for failure discovery and mitigation involves three steps: Discover, Summarize, and Restructure.
 First, deep RL is applied to explore the failure landscape and identify regions where models might fail.
 Second, these results are summarized and presented to the user for action.
 Third, based on user feedback improvement takes place.
-As shown with the case of image generation,, after fine tuning model generated more human aligned images.
+As shown with the case of image generation,, after fine tuning model generated more human aligned images.</p>

 ## Project Structure